-The exit channel collects the water from the sedimentation tank effluent launders, and transports it out of the plant.
-Chlorine is added to the water at the end of the exit channel before the water flows through the outlet weir.
+The exit channel transports the water from the sedimentation tank, via the launder, and out of the plant.
+Chlorine is added to the water at the end of the exit channel and flows through the outlet weir.
 The outlet weir controls the flow to the storage tank and determines the water level throughout the entire plant.
 The exit channel is very similar to the design of the inlet channel in layout, but different in functionality.